Contact Us

 CAFC Grants Temporary Stay: The U.S. Government promptly filed an appeal with the Court of Appeals for the Federal Circuit (CAFC) and requested a stay of the CIT's order.
 As of May 29, 2025, the CAFC has granted this temporary stay.
 This means that the CIT's order to revoke the tariffs is currently paused.

-District Court Ruling: In a separate, parallel case, a District Court for the District of Columbia also ruled on May 29, 2025, that IEEPA does not authorise the President to impose tariffs and granted a preliminary injunction for the two plaintiffs in that specific case.
+District Court Ruling: In a separate, parallel case, a District Court for the District of Columbia also ruled on May 29, 2025, that IEEPA does not authorize the President to impose tariffs and granted a preliminary injunction for the two plaintiffs in that specific case.
 This ruling is also subject to an appeal by the government.

 Jurisdictional Battle Continues: As of today, we have two courts (the CIT and the District Court) that have issued rulings on the IEEPA tariffs, each with their own implications, and the appellate courts are now involved in resolving these complex jurisdictional questions.
 The ultimate determination of which court holds jurisdiction and whose orders will prevail is still to be seen.